impiaaa/psx-newlib/README.md

 * [Adrian Siekierka](https://github.com/asiekierka) for [candyk](https://github.com/ChenThread/candyk-packages), which helped me figure out some of the configure flags
 * [Nicolas Noble](https://github.com/nicolasnoble) for [Openbios](https://github.com/grumpycoders/pcsx-redux/tree/master/src/mips/openbios), which helped me figure out how some of the BIOS calls work, and also how to do them inline in C
 * [Nocash](https://problemkaputt.de/) for the [PSX Specifications](https://problemkaputt.de/psx-spx.htm)
-* NextVolume/Tails92 and [Lameguy64](https://github.com/Lameguy64) for their existing PS1 SDKs
+* NextVolume and [Lameguy64](https://github.com/Lameguy64) for their existing PS1 SDKs